tslaytor/assignment/README.md

     - Furniture

 - Product type-specific attribute
-    - Size input field (in MB) for DVD should have an ID: #size
+    - Size input field for DVD
-    - Weight input field (in Kg) for Book should have an ID: #weight
+    - Weight input field for Book
-    - Each from Dimensions input fields (HxWxL) for Furniture should have an appropriate ID:
+    - Each from Dimensions input fields for Furniture
-        - Height - #height
-        - Width - #width
-        - Length - #length